benchristelcom/benchristelcom.github.io/src/welcome.md

 <div class="col-2"></div>

-- [Culture Machine](https://benchristel.github.io/tv) - Plays my eclectic collection of videos in an unskippable random sequence.
+- [Culture Machine](https://benchristel.github.io/tv) - TV / Radio, DJed by my digital ghost.
+Thousands of hand-picked videos to amuse, delight, and perplex you, played in a neverending random sequence.
 - [Druthers](https://druthers.app) - Instantly grok your group's priorities with ranked-choice voting.
 A collaboration with [Gavin Morgan](https://gavmor.com).
 - [mdsite](https://benchristel.github.io/mdsite) - A modern generator for old-school static sites and HTML books.
 It turns any tree of [Markdown](https://daringfireball.net/projects/markdown/) files into a website, complete with auto-generated navigation links.
 - [marss](https://benchristel.github.io/marss) - A soon-to-be-released markdown-to-RSS generator.
 Turns your microblog or changelog into an RSS feed.